-Card 7 Foto by Pascal Parent on Flicker 23.6362° S, 30.3463° E Card 8 This reserve is situated in Lobedu Mountains, home of the Modjadji rain queens.
+Card 7 Card 8 23.6362° S, 30.3463° E 29.0967° S, 26.2362° E This reserve is situated in Lobedu Mountains, home of the Modjadji rain queens.
 In this reserve, you would find the highest concentration of a single species of cycad with featuring some of the oldest and largest cycad specimens on earth.
 Gaze up at the mysteries of the universe in the first digital planetarium in Sub Saharan Africa.
 Opened in 2013, this digital planetarium provides a digital experience from the smallest atomic particles to the largest cosmological scales.
 Who am I?
 What is the name of the province/s that you would find me in?
-Card 9 Who am I?
+Who am I?
 What is the name of the province/s that you would find me in?
-Card 10 Photo by Gary Craig on Flicker 26.2348° S, 27.9827° E Photo by South African Tourism on Flicker 29.8672° S, 31.0463° E This is the largest stadium in South Africa which seats 87 436 spectators.
+Card 9 Floto by Gary Craig on Flicker 26.2348° S, 27.9827° E Card 10 Figure 10 Card 10 C This is the largest stadium in South Africa which seats 87 436 spectators.
 The unique design of this stadium is often referred to as the "Calabash" or "African Pot".
-The aquarium is the 5th largest in the world, with 32 tanks totalling 17,500 m 3 of water.
-The underground aquarium is designed around five shipwrecks, with its entrance through the above- ground "Phantom Ship".
+The aquarium is the 5th largest in the world, with 32 tanks totalling 17,500 m of water.
+The underground aquarium is designed around five shipwrecks, with its entrance through the above-ground "Phantom Ship".
 The fantastic dolphin stadium can seat 1,200 visitors, and the seal stadium can seat about 450.
+Who am I?
 What is the name of the province/s that you would find me in?
+Who am I?
 What is the name of the province/s that you would find me in?

-At the end of the activity, the concepts of spatial data and attribute data is introduced which is leads us to the next section of this training manual.
+At the end of the activity, the concepts of spatial data and attribute data is introduced which leads us to the next section of this training manual.